 This region is loosely defined and has never been standardized, but it always includes Arizona and New Mexico, as well as portions of Utah, Colorado, Nevada, California, and Texas.
-Contrary to the image that many people have of the American Southwest — that it is a sprawling desert — it is one of the most geographically diverse regions in the United States.
-From the Rocky Mountain landscape to dramatic red rock bluffs and mesas, to the flatlands of the Rio Grande, the landscape is varied and surprising.
+Contrary to many people’s image of the American Southwest — that it is a sprawling desert — it is one of the most geographically diverse regions in the United States.
+From the Rocky Mountain landscape to dramatic red rock bluffs and mesas to the flatlands of the Rio Grande, the landscape is varied and surprising.

-It is also home to a wonderful and vibrant mix of Anglo, Latino, Hispanic, and Native American traditions that make diverse, interesting, and picturesque opportunities to see and experience history, landscape, and culture.
+It is also home to a beautiful and vibrant mix of Anglo, Latino, Hispanic, and Native American traditions that make diverse, interesting, and picturesque opportunities to see and experience history, landscape, and culture.

-Human settlement in the Southwest dates back over 12,000 years and is preserved today by the rock art, cliff dwellings, and other archaeological remains found throughout the region.
+Human settlement in the Southwest dates back over 12,000 years and is preserved today by rock art, cliff dwellings, and other archaeological remains throughout the region.

-While hunting and gathering activities predominated in the Great Basin and California, and bison hunting dominated the Great Plains, the peoples of the American Southwest established early agricultural communities and grew maize, beans, and squash.
-They constantly experimented with a variety of irrigation techniques to overcome the hot dry climate.
-Changes in rainfall patterns led to their constructing complex communities which would eventually be abandoned when rainfall could not support the population.
+While hunting and gathering activities predominated in the Great Basin and California, and bison hunting dominated the Great Plains, the people of the American Southwest established early agricultural communities and grew maize, beans, and squash.
+They constantly experimented with various irrigation techniques to overcome the hot, dry climate.
+Changes in rainfall patterns led to the construction of complex communities, which would eventually be abandoned when rainfall could not support the population.

 Spanish explorers of the American Southwest, beginning with Francisco Vasquez de Coronado’s 1540-42 expedition, encountered both settled communities and deserted ruins.
 The Spanish remained a dominant military force for nearly 300 years.

-The Spanish, in making the American Southwest an outpost of their far-flung empire, brought change as religious orders, soldiers and colonists built missions, presidios (forts), and towns with distinctive central plazas and churches; Santa Fe was founded in about 1610, Albuquerque began in 1706, Las Trampas in 1751, and Taos between 1780 and 1800.
+In making the American Southwest an outpost of their far-flung empire, the Spanish brought change as religious orders, soldiers and colonists built missions, presidios (forts), and towns with distinctive central plazas and churches; Santa Fe was founded in about 1610.
+Albuquerque began in 1706, Las Trampas in 1751, and Taos between 1780 and 1800.

 After the Southwest was brought into the orbit of the expansionist American nation, the Anglo influence was imprinted on the land in forts, trading posts, mining centers of silver, gold, and copper, cattle ranches, railroads, and dams.

-The American Southwest with its distinctive building traditions, languages, religions, and foods, reflects the vitality of the Spanish, Mexican, Indian and Anglo cultures which formed its history and the Southwest we see today.
+The American Southwest, with its distinctive building traditions, languages, religions, and foods, reflects the vitality of the Spanish, Mexican, Indian and Anglo cultures which formed its history and the Southwest we see today.
 Here, you will be introduced to prehistoric and historic sites, buildings, structures, and districts associated with the long and colorful history of the American Southwest.
-Many of the sites in the American Southwest contain irreplaceable prehistoric and historic artifacts that are protected by Federal and state laws.
-In keeping with our responsibility to preserve these sites for future generations, visitors should be extremely careful not to disturb or remove any artifact found at these sites.
+Many of the sites in the American Southwest contain irreplaceable prehistoric and historic artifacts protected by Federal and state laws.
+In keeping with our responsibility to preserve these sites for future generations, visitors should be cautious not to disturb or remove any artifacts found at these sites.